Last updated: 2018-09-23

 - Lag machines

-- Pixel art that serves no realistic purpose (Exception: Pixel art that advertises a shop or company is allowed)
+- Pixel art that serves no realistic purpose (Exception: Pixel art that advertises an in-game business or company is allowed)

 - High speed lines (bullet trains powered by pistons)